-• TIB also consider projects delayed when they don't maintain the schedule submitted on the application.
+TIB also considers projects delayed when they don't maintain the schedule submitted on the application.
 Projects may be terminated for lack of progress.

-- Engineering costs exceeding the limitations set in WAC 479-05-170 - Design and construction engineering cannot exceed 30 percent of the eligible construction contract - Construction-only projects are limited to 20 percent of the eligible construction contract - Landscaping cost above the limitation set in WAC 479-05-130 Limited to five percent of the total eligible construction contract - Right-of-way in excess of what is needed to construct the project (APP/ATP- right-of-way not eligible) - Work outside of the project limits or approved scope - New utilities or utility upgrades - Fiber and paving fabric is not TIB eligible.
+Engineering costs exceeding the limitations set in WAC 479-05-170.

+- Design and construction engineering cannot exceed 30% of the eligible construction contract. - Construction-only projects are limited to 20% of the eligible construction contract.

+Landscaping cost above the limitation set in WAC 479-05-130.

+Limited to 5% of the total eligible construction contract (with some exceptions).

+Right-of-way in excess of what is needed to construct the project (APP/ATP- right-of-way not eligible).

+Work outside of the project limits or approved scope.

+New utilities or utility upgrades.

+Fiber and paving fabric are not TIB eligible.
 If you use fiber or paving fabric, place it as a separate bid item.

+Required minimum local match:

+City Assessed Valuation Local Match

+Under \$1 billion 10 percent

+\$1 to \$2.5 billion 15 percent

+Over \$2.5 billion 20 percent

+County Road District Valuation Local Match

+Under \$3 billion 10 percent

+\$3 to \$10 billion 15 percent

+Over \$10 billion 20 percent